Slider

 </div>Playground

-size, color, and the state toggles compose freely.
-The sm / md pair covers most cases; reach for md when the slider is the focal control of its row.
+size, color, and the state toggles compose freely. sm covers most cases; reach for md when the slider is the focal control of its row, and xs for very tight inspector rows.

 <Slider